gtchax/time-tracker/README.md

 ## Given more time

 1. Use Next.js and add user authentication so that individual user entries can be saved to a database
-2. Used tailwindCSS to improve UI and accessibility.
+2. Used tailwindCSS to improve UI (made it responsive) and improve accessibility.
 3. Mode use of framer motion to add micro animations to improve user experience.
 4. Made use of Zustand to better handle global state.
 5. With more time I would only list the latest 10 entries and add a page just for displaying entries with pagination.